Red Light Therapy for Mucoceles - Soothing Light Therapy

 Can oral mucoceles be red?

-Yes, oral mucoceles can appear red, especially if they are irritated or inflamed.
+Yes, oral mucoceles can appear red, especially if they are irritated or inflamed, and can sometimes be confused with a hemorrhoid if located near the back of the throat.

 What do you avoid when you have a mucocele?